Rutul-Bokade/Credit-risk-assesment/README.md

 # Credit Risk Modeling using Machine Learning

 ## Aim:
-The main aim of this project is to explore the dataset and discuss some interesting observations through visualizations and train machine learning models to predict the probabilty of default (PD), Loss given default (LGD) and Exposure at default (EAD) based on various features using supervised learning.
+This isn’t just another data project—it’s a blueprint for risk domination.
+We’re tearing through the dataset, uncovering insights that others overlook, and visualizing trends that redefine the game.
+Then, we bring in the heavy artillery: supervised machine learning models that don’t just predict risk—they call the shots.

+We’re locking in:
+🔥 Probability of Default (PD) – Spotting bad loans before they happen.
+🔥 Loss Given Default (LGD) – Calculating how much is at stake before it’s too late.
+🔥 Exposure at Default (EAD) – Knowing exactly how deep the risk goes.

+This isn’t about predicting the future—it’s about owning it.

 <pre>
 ├── data